Virgil-Zu/openwrt-custom-build/README.md

 ## 23.05.6

-1. - Fixed the cross-compilation bug in the `xdp-tools` package within the OpenWrt source code, which has been officially confirmed as a valid bug.
+1. Fixed the cross-compilation bug in the `xdp-tools` package within the OpenWrt source code, which has been officially confirmed BUG.

-     Scope of Impact: xdp-tools 1.2.9 and multiple later versions, covering the entire OpenWrt v23.05 series (rc1~rc4 & stable releases).
+   Scope of impact: xdp-tools 1.2.9 and multiple later versions, covering the entire OpenWrt v23.05 series (rc1~rc4 & stable releases).

-     Solution:Disable all xdp-related components—99% of home soft routers and OpenWrt main routers don’t require these at all.
+   Solution: disable all xdp-related components, 99% of home soft routers and OpenWrt main routers don’t require these at all.

    - **xdp-filter**: High-speed packet filtering
    - **xdp-loader**: XDP program loader
    - **xdpdump**: XDP-flavored tcpdump (faster packet capture)
    - **libxdp**: Core XDP library

 ## 24.10.4